Mystery surrounds future of Old Town Hall after sister site sells at auction

-Mystery surrounds future of Old Town Hall in Sheffield as Cannon Hall pub sister site sells at auction
+Mystery surrounds future of Old Town Hall in Sheffield as Cannon Hotel pub sister site sells at auction

 Mystery surrounds the future of the Old Town Hall in Sheffield a month after it failed to sell at auction.